ayusa786/ayusaportfolio/README.md

 # My Portfolio

 Welcome to my personal portfolio repository!
-This portfolio showcases the projects I've worked on, my skills, and my journey as a Computer Science and Engineering student.
+This portfolio showcases the projects I've worked on, my skills, and my journey as a Computer Science and Engineering(Artificial Intelligence) student.

 ## 🚀 About Me